Lockheed Martin F-35 Lightning II procurement: Germany

 In March 2020, German newspaper Handelsblatt reported that the German Federal Ministry of Defence was preparing to procure a mixture of 90 new Typhoons and 45 Super Hornets.
 The Super Hornets are to be tasked with performing nuclear strike roles under the NATO nuclear sharing agreement.
 As of March 2020, the Super Hornet is not currently certified to carry and launch the B61 nuclear weapons located in Germany, but Dan Gillian, head of Boeing's Super Hornet program, previously stated that "We certainly think that we, working with the U.S. government, can meet the German requirements there on the [Germans'] timeline."

 On 3 February 2022, reports started spreading around from a source close to the German military that a possible F-35 purchase was "back on the table", but no decisions were expected anytime soon.

 On 14 March 2022, Germany's defense ministry officially announced its intention to purchase up to 35 F-35 to replace its ageing Tornado IDS in the controversial nuclear strike role.
 The US State Department made a determination approving a possible Foreign Military Sale to the Government of Germany of F-35 Aircraft, Munitions, and related equipment for an estimated cost of $8.4 billion on 28 July 2022.

 On 14 December 2022 funding was approved for a batch of procurements in Germany that included the F-35 deal.
 The first jets are expected to be delivered to Germany in 2026 with initial operating capability being expected in 2028.
+On 18 September 2026, Germany received its first F-35 at United States Air Force Plant 4.